apollographql/react-apollo/README.md

 Now you may create components in this React tree that are connected to your GraphQL API.

-Finally, to demonstrate the power of React Apollo in building interactive UIs let us connect one of your components to your GraphQL server using the [`graphql()`][] component enhancer:
+Finally, to demonstrate the power of React Apollo in building interactive UIs let us connect one of your components to your GraphQL server using the [`<Query>`][] component:

 You'll need install `graphql-tag` to use `gql` module: